Experimental study of the magnetic field distribution and shape of domains near the surface of type-I superconductors in the intermediate state: SUMMARY AND OUTLOOK

 In this work the near-surface properties inside and outside superconductors with an inhomogeneous flux distribution were measured applying a large scale $\mu$SR facility.
 As of today, this is the only technique appropriate for such kind of measurements inside the sample.
-Unfortunately, the main anomalies inside appear very close to the surface, where the accuracy of the $\mu$SR data reduces due to effects associated with the surface roughness and with the depth distribution of muon stopping distances.
-However, on the outer side of the sample more detailed and potentially more accurate measurements both with type-I and type-II superconductors can be performed using non-invasive scanning techniques, such as those based on the Hall microprobe, squid-on-tip, or electronic spin resonance of a single nitrogen vacancy center in diamond.
+Unfortunately, the main anomalies inside appear very close to the surface, where the accuracy of the $\mu$SR data reduces due to effects mostly associated with the muon backscattering.
+However, on the outer side of the sample, where the field inhomogeneities are extended over significantly greater length scale, more detailed and potentially more accurate measurements both with type-I and type-II superconductors can be performed using non-invasive scanning techniques, such as those based on the Hall microprobe, squid-on-tip, or electronic spin resonance of a single nitrogen vacancy center in diamond.
 We are looking forward to seeing results of such measurement and are ready to share necessary high purity samples.
-Acknowledgments This work was supported by the National Science Foundation (Grant No. DMR 0904157), by the Research Foundation -- Flanders (FWO, Belgium) and by the Flemish Concerted Research Action (BOF KU Leuven, GOA/14/007) research program.
-V.K. acknowledges support from the sabbatical fund of the Tulsa Community College.